akinahmet/Linux-cheat-sheet-for-AWS-Devops/README.md

 1. **sudo**: The `sudo` (superuser do) command gives some admin privileges to non-admin users

     List available commands:

     ```bash
     sudo -l
     ```

     Run command as root:

     ```bash
     sudo command
     ```

     Run command as root:

     ```bash
     sudo -u root command
     ```

     Run command as user:

     ```bash
     sudo -u user command
     ```

     Switch to the superuser account:

     ```bash
     sudo su
     ```
 2. **Basic User Commands**:

     Your username is indicated by the `whoami` command.
+    ```bash
+    whoami
+    ```

     The `who` command will provide you with details about who is logged on the system.
+    ```bash
+    who
+    ```

     Command `who am i` the who command will only show the line that points to your current session.
+    ```bash
+    who am i
+    ```

     The `w` command will inform you who is logged on and what they are doing.
+    ```bash
+    w
+    ```

     The `id` command will provide your user id, your primary group id, and a list of the groups you belong to.
+    ```bash
+    id
+    ```

     The `su` command enables a shell to be run as another user.
+    ```bash
+    su
+    ```

     The `su` command retains the same shell environment by default.
 To become another user and also get the environment of the target user, issue the `su -` command followed by the target username.

     If `su` or `su -` is not provided with a username, the command assumes that root is the target.

     The root user does not have a password set on some Linux systems like Ubuntu and Xubuntu.
 On these Linux systems, You can become root user via `sudo su` command.